-The Aral Sea is situated in Kazakhstan and Uzbekistan in Central Asia in an arid environment dominated by steppe and desert.
+Aral Sea is situated in Kazakhstan and Uzbekistan in Central Asia.
+The climate is arid and the environment is dominated by steppe and desert.
 Naturally, the lake is feed by the rivers of Syr Darya and Amu Darya.

-Once, the Aral Sea was the fourth largest lake in the world with an area of approximately 68,000 square kilometers, but today the area is significantly reduced to about 10-20%.
+Once, Aral Sea was the fourth largest lake in the world with an area of around 68,000 square km.
+Today, the area is significantly reduced to about 10-20% of its original size.
 The triggering effect was a markedly reduction in the water supply from the rivers.
-The water supply from precipitation is very minimal.
+The water supply from rain is very sparse.

-Back in the 60’s, the Russians began a comprehensive project aimed to cultivate the steppe areas in Central Asia for cotton production.
+Back in the 60’s, the Russians began a massive project aimed to cultivate the steppe areas in Central Asia mainly for cotton production.